MohammedAl-Rasheed/MohammedAl-Rasheed/README.md

 ## 🏆 Accomplishments achieved in the last 12 months
 - Received a top 25% distinctions award in the **Canadian Senior Mathematics Exam 2020** hosted by the University of Waterloo.
 - Received a top 25% distinctions award in the **Canadian Computing Competition 2021** hosted by the University of Waterloo.
+- Placed 15th out of 123 people in my city in the **Avagadro's Exam** hosted by the University of Waterloo.
 - Placed 23rd out 6215 teams globaly in the **picoCTF 2021 Competition** hosted by Carnegie Mellon University.